Posted on 23 January 2023

 - Signposting to trusted advice and services

 - Wide range of accessibility features, including translations to any language.

-“Like our Universal Credit Helper, as well helping customers, we also wanted to come up with a solution that could be adopted across the sector.
+“Like our Universal Credit Helper, we also wanted to come up with a solution that could be adopted across the sector.
 More than 100 organisations have now created their own version of the Universal Credit Helper.
-We want to continue to deliver support, and I’m hoping that the Cost of Living Helper will also make be able to make a difference to people’s lives.”
+We want to continue to deliver support, and I’m hoping that the Cost of Living tool will also make be able to make a difference to people’s lives.”